An insider guide to the best Rioja wineries, the regions history, and recommendations for restaurants and hotels.

 But the food culture of Rioja, unlike its wines, has, until recently, flown under the radar.
 That’s changing.
 A recent visit to the Rioja wine region proved that the dining, like the wining, can be equally transcendent and fun, whether you’re grabbing bites from a humble pinchos emporium on a side street in Logroño or sitting down for a formal experience at a gastronomic temple to haut cuisine.

-Read on for a download on the basics for exploring the Rioja wine region, and the best wining and dining options in the region.
+Read on for a download on the basics for exploring the Rioja wine region, and make sure to see our three day itinerary for wine tasting in Rioja, how to sip in HARO in Rioja and everything Spain!

 What is Rioja?